 Fatal and serious accidents often happen when roofs are being quickly repaired.
 A total of 18% of all deaths in the agricultural sector are associated with falls or collapses.
 These deaths are particularly linked to fragile roof sheeting and skylights.
 Weathered skylights become indistinguishable from other roofing material.
 Both skylights and glass, when painted over, are not recognisable as such and are highly dangerous.

 this video, agricultural contractor Stanley Scanlan remembers how he was seriously injured when he fell just 9 feet through a skylight.
 (1 minute, 59 seconds).
-Back to top
+Deaths due to Falls and Collapses 2010-2019 (17 % of all fatalities) Back to top